Laisrén mac Nad Froích: Background on Laisrén and Devenish

 Laisrén is chiefly known as the founder of a monastery at Devenish, Irish Daim-inis (lit.
 'Ox-island'), which was also home to his cult soon after his death.

 The Lives make clear that the area of Devenish was ruled by the Síl nDaiméni branch of the Uí Chremthainn.
 To the Irish life is appended a tale of the exile of the Dartraige or Dartrige, presumably because in the 9th century, political control over Devenish and the rest of the region known as Fernmag had changed hands from the Uí Nad Sluaig (a branch of the Uí Chremthann) to the Dartraige.

 According to the Irish genealogies of saints, Laisrén belonged to the Uí Chóelbad, who were based in Mag Line (Co Antrim) and formed the leading branch of the Cruithni.
-The Irish Life makes him a member of the Éoganachta of Munster and likewise, borrows a birth-tale from an Éoganacht origin legend, but this appears to be an innovation intended to link the saint with the new rulers based on the idea that the Dartraige were a people exiled from Munster.
+The Irish Life makes him a member of the Éoganachta of Munster and likewise, borrows a birth tale from an Éoganacht origin legend, but this appears to be an innovation intended to link the saint with the new rulers based on the idea that the Dartraige were a people exiled from Munster.

 Career

 The Latin and Irish Lives are the main sources for historical and legendary details of Laisrén's career.
 One story which links him to famous contemporaries claims that he studied the Gospels under the mentorship of St Finnián of Clonard (d.
 549/51).

-Among the more action-packed anecdotes, there is one which relates how Laisrén ran into conflict with a local pagan king, Conall Derg (father of Énna of Aran), who is identified as king of the Síl nDaiméni in the Irish Life.
+Among the more action-packed anecdotes, there is one which relates how Laisrén ran into conflict with a local pagan king, Conall Derg (father of Énna of Aran), who is identified as the king of the Síl nDaiméni in the Irish Life.
 Utilizing his miraculous powers, the saint is said to have subdued the king, who ceded the island to Laisrén.
 The last significant events narrated in his Lives include a pilgrimage to Rome.

-One of his stopping places was at Ferns, where he visited his foster-brother St Máedóc and promised him to do good on his behalf.
+One of his stopping places was at Ferns, where he visited his foster brother St Máedóc and promised him to do good on his behalf.
 After his visit to Rome, he is said to have returned to Devenish with relics of Peter and Paul, Laurence and Clement, which were buried with him in the cemetery, so that Devenish could become an Irish Rome.